 Although President Robert Mugabe has stated in the government’s new economic blueprint for the next five years – the Zimbabwe Agenda for Sustainable Socio-Economic Transformation (ZIM ASSET) – that combating corruption and fostering good governance is a primary goal for the government, much more must be done.
 The government needs to aggressively root out, pursue, and punish the perpetrators via a criminal court specifically charged with this task.
 This will send a clear message to investors: we are serious about this transformation.

-go to site Sort out the courts
+Sort out the courts

 An efficient, fair judicial system is a prerequisite for growth in any developing country.
 While this may not appear to directly impact the economy, the influence will create a hospitable business climate and contribute to altering global perception of Zimbabwe.

 With a credible system of law and the reduction of corruption, Zimbabwe will be able to reduce the bureaucratic red tape that currently inhibits and intimidates investors.
 A streamlined government bureaucracy will ensure that policy changes can be made smoothly and efficiently, increasing confidence in the Zimbabwean government and leveling the playing field for all potential and current investors.

 These changes are only half the battle.
 The country must evangelise and market the new policies.
 The challenges faced by Zimbabwe have been well-documented and publicised around the world.
 An updated global perception of Zimbabwe will encourage investment.

 Zimbabwe needs to partner with international investors to succeed, but we can’t expect others to invest unless our house is in order.

 -Zimbabwe born Martin Ganda is a business adviser and financier with interest in economic development of Africa